linsamtw/RabbitmqCelery/README.md

 ------------------------------------------------------------------------------------
 ### Test
 The **worker** and **producer** must be different computers.<br>
-The Distributed queue system has three roles.

 | Role | Job |
 |------|-----|
 |Producer|Push tasks to rabbitmq.|
 |Worker|Get tasks from rabbitmq and do tasks, you maybe have more one workers.|
 |Broker|Rabbitmq server, transfer tasks.|

+The Distributed queue system has three roles.<br>

 Create Tasks.py,